Chosen People Ministries

 Finding Hope in Israel's Holy Days

-Join Beth Sar Shalom and Chosen People Ministries for “Finding Hope in Israel’s Holy Days,” a celebration of Rosh Hashanah (Tuesday September 7) and Yom Kippur (Thursday September 16).
+Join Beth Sar Shalom and Chosen People Ministries for “Finding Hope in Israel’s Holy Days,” a celebration of Rosh Hashanah (September 15), Yom Kippur (September 26), and Sukkot (October 6).

 The Jewish Holy Days foreshadow God’s redemptive program and were designed to call God’s people to revival and renewal.
 These special virtual worship services will bless, inform, and encourage God’s people.